JMB-Scripts/SEXIER-SAXS-Graphs/README.md

 ## Notes:

 /!\ The first start is always very long, it seems that nothing append but be patient.
-This is link to matplot that build its font /!\
+This is linked to matplot that build its font /!\

 Macapp stand alone version can be downloaded here :